Singapore Cycling Federation

-The Singapore Cycling Federation (SCF) (formerly the Singapore Amateur Cycling Association (SACA)) is the governing body for the sport of cycling in Singapore.
+The Singapore Cycling Federation (SCF) (formerly the Singapore Amateur Cycling Association (SACA) is the national governing body for the promotion and development of the sport of cycling (BikeTrial, BMX, MTB, Road and Track) in Singapore, and is affiliated to the Singapore National Olympic Council (SNOC), the Asean Cycling Association (ACA), the Asian Cycling Confederation (ACC) and Union Cycliste Internationale (UCI).

+The SCF is also a Charity and an Institution of Public Character (IPC).

 History

 The Singapore Amateur Cycling Association (SACA) was established on 21 January 1958 as a society and was registered under the Charities Act.
 In 2011, it underwent a name change to the Singapore Cycling Federation to reflect a new image and objectives of the cycling fraternity to be more than just amateurs.

 The SCF is recognised by Sport Singapore as the national governing body for the promotion and development of the sport of cycling.
 It is affiliated to the Singapore National Olympic Council, the ASEAN Cycling Association, the Asian Cycling Confederation, and the Union Cycliste Internationale.

 On 3 Dec 2018, the SCF received the Charity Transparency Awards 2018 from the Charity Council.

 On 4 Aug 2021, the SCF collaborated with the Singapore Cybersports & Online Gaming Association (SCOGA) to announce the setting up of a cycling esports academy.
 This is to promote the development of cycling esports in Singapore, and had its first demonstration cycling esports race on 7 Aug 2021.